WillAbides/octo-go/README.md

 ## Pagination

 The GitHub API supports paging through result sets using relative links in the Link header.
 Octo-go makes use of these headers to enable paging.
-Every response has the methods `RelLink(lnk RelName)` and `HasRelLink(lnk RelName)` to get relative links.
+Every response has the methods `RelLink(lnk string)` and `HasRelLink(lnk string)` to get relative links.
 You can call this with `RelNext` for the next page of results, `RelPrev` for the previous page. `RelFirst` and `RelLast` point the first and last page of results.

-Every request has a `Rel(lnk RelName, resp *ResponseType)` method that will update the request to point to a response's relative link.
+Every request has a `Rel(lnk string, resp *ResponseType)` method that will update the request to point to a response's relative link.

 Let me demonstrate with an example. `getReleaseBlockers` will page through all open golang/go issues that are labeled